 These houses were part of a vibrant working-class neighborhood when I was young.
 It was a neighborhood full of bustle and optimism, but now destroyed by municipal policies prioritizing the needs of automobiles over the needs of people.
 These houses, standing alone in an area almost completely cleared of other buildings, are all that remain of what were once family homes.

+Now they await the arrival of the bulldozer.
 The families that called these houses home left long ago.

 Vacant manufacturing buildings.